gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

     1. Use the Device Explorer utility from the [Azure IoT SDKs](https://github.com/Azure/azure-iot-sdks) Tools directory
     2. or you can create your own utility by following the instructions in the [Create an Azure IoT Hub](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-getstarted/) link.

+#NodeMCU ESP8266 EEPROM Configuration

+1. SetEEPROMConfiguration.ino.
+Sets
+  * Wi-Fi SSID and password pairs, put in priority order.
+  * Device id, Azure IoT Hub Host name, Key, and geo location.
+  * Deploy this app to the NodeMCU to write configuration settings to EPROM

 ## Schema